shivanidoshi26/Interactive-Lab-Hub/Lab 2/README.md

 **Please indicate anyone you collaborated with on this Lab here.**
 Be generous in acknowledging their contributions!
 And also recognizing any other influences (e.g. from YouTube, Github, Twitter) that informed your design.

 I worked with Ritika Poddar (rp477) for the entirety of this lab.
 We came up with the idea, coded up the clock and made the video together.
+Here is the link to Ritika's Lab 2 repo: https://github.com/Rpoddar1953/Interactive-Lab-Hub/tree/Spring2021/Lab%202.
+The code on our repos is the same, except for image.py where we experimented with the code separately.

 ## Prep